HOMES, roads and coastal areas felt the impact of heavy rain and strong winds as many parts of Caithness experienced severe flooding.

 Halkirk was the worst affected residential area as several fire crews were called out to Church Street to pump water out of the street and from homes.

-At least one house on the street was flooded with water entering the house as the drainage system struggled to cope.
+Several houses on the street were flooded as the drainage system struggled to cope forcing occupants to evacuate.

 In Wick, Harbour Road between Wick Harbour and Bexley Terrace was closed off to the public after a landslide occurred when part of a cliff collapsed on to the road.